keerthanar09/DSA-Practice/PYTHON/Arrays/README.md

 ### Move Zeros (13-09-2025)

 - This solution uses the `two pointer method`, where one of the pointers, `i`, keeps track of the zeros in the array, and `j` traverses the array.
 The elements are swapped when `nums[i] = 0` and `nums[j] != 0`

+### Container With Most Water (14-09-2025)

+- At first I used the brute force approach, but it wasn't accepted since it exceeded the time limit, so I took the better approach that uses the two pointer method since instead of iterating through every possible combination of i and j, the two pointer method only moves the pointers based on the `if height[i]<height[j]` statement.

+### Max Number of K-Sum Pairs (14-09-2025)

+- To avoid exceeding runtime limits, one key thing to always keep in mind is that questions can be decieving.
+Just because the problem mentions "removing pairs with k sum pairs till no such pairs exist", doesnt mean you need to physically remove the elements in the list, especially if the list itself doesn't have to be returned.

+### Maximum Average Subarray I (15-09-2025)

+- Returning `max_sum*1.0/k` instead of `max_sum/k` was done to force float division, since without that, in leetcode, answer for the first test case came out as 12.000000 when it should've been 12.75 instead.